Natthaphat-s63/Somsri-Restaurant/README.md

 *GUI*

- - We use gtk3+ to create the gui backend because we've use it before and it suits with linux environment. https://docs.gtk.org/gtk3/
+ - We use gtk3+ to create the gui as POS program for employee to manage the queue because we've use it before and it suits with linux environment. https://docs.gtk.org/gtk3/

 *Database*